 Ministerial level engagement is also on the rise, with a significant number of bilateral visits made each year on both sides.
 Australian and Indian Foreign Ministers meet annually for the Foreign Ministers' Framework Dialogue (FMFD) alternately held in Australia and India.
 Similarly, Australian and Indian Trade Ministers meet annually for the Joint Ministerial Commission (JMC) and Education Ministers meet for the India-Australia Ministerial Dialogue on Education Cooperation.
-Australia’s Industry Minister also holds an annual Energy Security Dialogue with his or her Indian counterpart.
+Australia’s Industry Minister also holds an annual Energy Security Dialogue with their Indian counterpart.
 Australian and Indian Defence Ministers meet regularly, and Foreign Affairs and Defence Ministers also meet annually as part of a 2+2 arrangement.
 Learn more about the Australia-India relationship.

 The Australian Government’s overseas aid program advances Australia’s national interest by assisting developing countries to reduce poverty and achieve economic development.
 While Australia does not have a bilateral development cooperation program with India, we provide support through our global and regional aid investments and technical assistance activities.
 Information about Australia’s development program is available here.